weij5678/NYC-Taxi/docs/index.md

 ## Key Findings

-- Longer trips with higher fares are contributors to FHV ride behavior, while weather and traffic conditions also influence ride demand, although to a lesser degree.
+- Longer trips with higher fares are contributors to FHV ride pattern behavior, while weather and traffic conditions also influence ride demand, although to a lesser degree.
-- There was a weak correlation between tipping and ride characterstics including trip duration, distance traveled, etc.
+- There was a weak negative association between tipping and ride characterstics including trip duration, distance traveled, etc.
 - CCA uncovered a weak relationship between weather conditions and trip characteristics